Kgauza/hw/hw2/README.md

 - Remember to add the sizeof your block struct to the requested size; you need to fit the block metadata into the same space.
 - On the first mm_malloc request, extend the heap with ```sbrk()``` and create the maximum block.
 Afterwards, you can follow the normal sequence of allocating a block.
 - Use a first-fit algorithm when searching for a block: Search for the first block greater or equal in size to allocate, and split the block as usual if greater.
-- If you run out of space in your first maximum block region, you need to allocate another block of the maximum size and ensure your block list is updated accordingly.
+- When initialising a block, initialise the 'merged_buddy' array elements to NULL.
+- When splitting a block, add the buddy of the block being split to the 'merged_buddy' arrays of the split blocks.
+This aids in the merging process.
-- Beware of pointer arithmetic behaviour.
+- Beware of pointer arithmetic behaviour!

 ### 4.3 Deallocation